-How do you explain Blockchain Technology?
+How do you Explain Blockchain Technology?

 Blockchain Technology Simple Explanation

 Are you curious why it is so difficult to find a simple explanation of blockchain technology?
-This is because it is similar to asking for a simple explanation of internet in 1995.
+This is because it is similar to asking for a simple explanation of the internet in 1995.

 As one of the originators or blockchain technology public research, our simple explanation of blockchain can be described as “distributed spreadsheets”.